| Title: | Demographic Analysis and Data Manipulation |

 a five-year, single-year, or life table format,

-as described in age_labels()
+as described in age_labels().

-uses age_lower()
+set_age_open() uses age_lower() to identify

 lower limits